 The front equipment carrier can be greatly upgraded with hydraulic hoses.

-For the hydraulic connectors there are original brass printed parts in the Shapeways Shop from AT modellbau.
+For the hydraulic connectors original brass printed parts were available at the Shapeways Shop from AT modellbau.
 In addition, silicone strands in two diameters (available from Conrad 1.9 mm outside and 2.3 mm outside) and brass tubes (2.5 mm outside / 2.0 mm inside and 2.0 mm outside / 1.5 mm inside) are required .
 Brass tubes are available from Fechtner Modellbau, for example, but the 2.5 mm tubes have to be drilled out.

 In order to keep the costs for the printed part low, all required connectors for the front device carrier and the blade are combined to form one printed part.
 These must be separated accordingly using the red lines in the picture below.
 A cutting disc on a Proxxon or Dremel is best suited for this.
 The parts colored red are not needed.